 CCMS is moving forward and providing additional learning opportunities for our students.
 Our vision for our students is to improve their abilities to think critically, problem-solve, and communicate with others in their community.
 We want to focus our efforts on our students' needs, interests, and goals.
 While we prepare our students to create, innovate, and analyze, we are excited to offer our students more opportunities for choice menus, student agency, project-based learning, and personalization of content.
 Part of this process is to expose our students to more opportunities for flexible grouping and differentiation through cross-teaming and cross-curricular learning experiences.
-Some of our honors sections have been removed to create these learning opportunities for our students.
 By providing these learning experiences to all our students, we are placing an emphasis on learning and deeper understanding, not grades and increased workloads.